TurboWarp/desktop/README.md

 ## Update checker

 TurboWarp Desktop includes a simple update checker.
 This update checker is disabled by default on local builds.
-It can be manually enabled by setting the `TW_ENABLE_UPDATE_CHECKER` environment variable to `1` at build-time.
-In builds with the update checker enabled, the checker can be disabled by modifying `tw_config.json` in the data path from previous section to contain `"disable_update_checker":true`.
+To manally enable it, set the `TW_ENABLE_UPDATE_CHECKER` environment variable to `1` at build-time.
+In builds with the update checker enabled, the checker can be disabled through the "(?) > Desktop Settings" menu.